Enhance your knowledge and expertise to support individuals and communities with our PhD in Human and Social Services degree program.

 There is a strong global need for human and social services professionals in government and nongovernmental organizations.
 Underserved populations across the world require a range of human and social services such as healthcare, social work, financial aid, criminal justice, food aid, education, and housing.

 As a professional in human and social services, you are committed to empowering your community.
-Through our PhD in Human and Social Services degree program, you can deepen and broaden your ability to help others around the world live more productive, fulfilling, and independent lives.
+Through our online PhD in Human and Social Services degree program, you can deepen and broaden your ability to help others around the world live more productive, fulfilling, and independent lives.

 The PhD in Human and Social Services program empowers you to promote positive change through effective policy and practice in a global context.
 Coursework emphasizes a holistic, interprofessional approach to human and social services, preparing you to help individuals, families, organizations, and communities navigate the social support systems and identify other professionals available to assist them.